 Update: While third party 1747-UIC’s represent a great price savings versus the Rockwell version, and in my own tests they work extremely well, further investigation has not been able to confirm support of multiple baud rates.
 In the mean time, Rockwell has released a firmware utility for it’s 1747-UIC which allows switching between 9,600 and 19.2, but does require running the utility every time you wish to change the baud rate.

 I hope the above “tale of the PIC” was interesting.
-If you have anything thoughts or comments to add please feel free to leave them by filling out the “leave a reply” form at the bottom of this page.
+If you have anything thoughts or comments to add please feel free to leave them by filling out the “post a comment or question” link below.

 Until next time, Peace ✌️